Biology Teaching in the Time of COVID-19: How to Transfer to Online Learning

 Looking ahead, you may find yourself implementing distance learning techniques in future semesters.
 This will provide effective, engaging ways to reach students while also ensuring that when a health crisis interrupts the world again, higher education—much like the memory immune response—will exhibit a quicker, more robust response the second time around.

-The current coronavirus pandemic is affecting many aspects of life across the U.S., including education and work.
-As of March 2020, more than 200 universities are canceling in-person classes to help contain the COVID-19 outbreak, leaving many educators scrambling to make the move to teaching online.
+The current coronavirus pandemic has affected many aspects of life across the U.S., including education and work.
+As of March 2020, more than 200 universities had canceled in-person classes to help contain the COVID-19 outbreak, leaving many educators scrambling to make the move to teaching online.

 - View the latest repository of ASM's teaching resources for the coronavirus disruption and use it in teaching.